-Decomposing redistributive effect across groups of pre-tax equals into vertical, horizontal and reranking effect has been intensively studied in recent years.
-The original work by Aronson, Johnson and Lambert (1994), hereafter AJL, considers exact pre-tax equals in portioning the pre-tax income distribution.
+Decomposing redistributive effect across groups of pre-tax equals into vertical, horizontal and reranking effect has been intensively studied in the last years.
+The original work by Aronson, Johnson and Lambert (1994), henceforth AJL, considers exact pre-tax equals in portioning the pre-tax income distribution.

-As van de Ven, Creedy and Lambert (2001), hereafter VCL, pointed out, in taxation this is not the casein reality: only groups with close pre-tax incomes can be considered.
-They overcame this problem in order to identify the optimal bandwidth that should be used in decomposing the redistributive effect.
+As van de Ven, Creedy and Lambert (2001), henceforth VCL, pointed out, in the real word taxation this is not the case: only groups with close pre-tax incomes can be considered.
+They got through this problem in order to individuate the optimal bandwidth that should be used in decomposing the redistributive effect.
 Therefore, VCL methodology suggests choosing as the optimal bandwidth the one which maximizes the ratio between the potential effect (which depends on the bandwidth) and the actual redistributive effect (which is invariant).
 Here a problem arises as this ratio may have more than one relative maximum and presents a layout which may be irregular, and somewhere quite irregular; as a consequence, identifying univocally the maximum is not so obvious (Vernizzi and Pellegrino 2007).

-Urban and Lambert (2008), hereafter UL, present an exhaustive discussion on a complete set of possible redistributive effect decompositions, and introduce new indexes based on the taxation of close equals by their average tax rate.
+Lambert and Urban (2005), henceforth LU, present an exhaustive discussion on a complete set of possible redistributive effect decompositions, and introducing new indexes based on the taxation of close equals by their average tax rate.

-In this work we would like to contribute to VCL's and UL's discussions with some suggestions about the choice of a convenient bandwidth by intensively looking at the empirical analysis.
-We conclude by looking for the bandwidth (or for a set of bandwidths) where the ratio between the maximum distance among the different potential vertical effect definitions and the minimum among the different potential vertical effects is minimum.
+In this work we desire to contribute to VCL and LU discussion with some suggestions about the choice of a convenient bandwidth, by intensively looking to the empirical analysis.
+We would conclude to look for the bandwidth (or for a set of bandwidths) where the maximum distance among the considered possible definitions of potential vertical effect is minimum, provided that the greatest of the three indexes is not lower than the global maximum assumed by the lowest of the three indexes over the whole income distribution range.

 The structure of the paper is as follows.
-In Section 2 we recall how the original AJL decomposition should be applied in the real world where strict equals groups are rare and, consequently, they must be replaced by "close equals" groups; to overcome this problem, according to UL's suggestions, alternative RE decompositions are introduced together with the decomposition of the Atkinson-Plotnick-Kakwani index (hereafter $R^{APK})^1$.
-In Section 3 we report the values the indexes assume at bandwidth limits, that is either when the bandwidth tends to zero or when it covers the whole income distribution range; then we outline some preliminary a priori considerations about some aspects of their behavior.
+In Section 2 we recall how the original AJL decomposition should be applied in the real world where strict equals groups are rare and, consequently, they must be replaced by "close equals" groups; to overcome this problem, according to LU's suggestions, alternative RE decompositions are introduced together with the decomposition of the Atkinson-Plotnick-Kakwani index (henceforth R^{APK})1.
+In section 3 we report the values the indexes assume at bandwidth limits, that is either when the bandwidth tend to zero or when it cover the whole income distribution range; then we sketch some preliminary a priori considerations about some aspects of their behavior.
 The empirical behavior of indexes is analyzed in Section 4.
 Section 5 discusses whenever a bandwidth with "optimal" or at least "desirable" properties can be identified.
 Section 6 concludes.